Confused about nonstick cookware brands?

 - "PFOA-, APEO-, and BPA-free" usually means PTFE.

-- If a brand name for the nonstick coating is given (e.g., Teflon, Autograph, Eterna, Quantium, Greblon, etc.), you can search for it on the Internet and find out that way whether the coating contains PTFE.
+- If a brand name for the nonstick coating is given (e.g., Teflon, Autograph, Eterna, Quantium, Greblon, etc.), you can search for it on the Internet to find out whether the coating contains PTFE.
+(All of these given here are PTFE).

-- "Diamond," "Titanium," "Earth Stone," and "Granite" mean nothing.
+- "Diamond," "Titanium," "Earth Stone," and "Granite" mean next to nothing.
 These substances can be added to both PTFE and ceramic to strengthen the nonstick coating (although they're usually added to PTFE).
+They can also be part of a brand name that tells you very little about a pan's actual content.

-- "Healthy" and "Non-toxic" mean nothing.
-Now that PTFE pans are made without PFOAs, and because PTFE itself is non-toxic, both types of nonstick coating are technically non-toxic, and can be labeled as such.
+- "Healthy" and "Non-toxic" are marketing terms that mean very little.
+Now that PTFE pans have to be legally made in the US without PFOA, and because PTFE itself is non-toxic (unless heated above 536F), both types of nonstick coatings are technically non-toxic, and can be labeled as such.

 - Even "ceramic" doesn't always mean a pan contains no PTFE.
-"Ceramic" can be used as an adjective, just like "stone" and "titanium" don't always mean the pan actually contains those materials.
-A lot of PTFE pans have the word ceramic somewhere in the description.
+"Ceramic" can be used as an adjective, just like "stone" and "titanium", and doesn't always mean the pan actually contains those materials.
+A surprising number of PTFE pans have the word ceramic somewhere in the description.
 Again, you have to read the find print--and if you still can't determine what a pan is made of, you should assume that it's PTFE.

 - Be especially careful about Greblon coatings.
 Greblon was one of the original ceramic nonstick coatings, but today there are several iterations of Greblon, and many of them contain PTFE.
-(This is very sneaky!)
+This page on the Greblon website discusses both their PTFE and their ceramic coatings.

-- If you can't figure out what the coating is, assume that it is PTFE.
+- If you've read and read and still can't figure out what the coating is, assume that it is PTFE.

 - Finally, look at the photo.
 PTFE has a matte finish, while ceramic nonstick has a shiny finish.
 You can't always tell, but sometimes it's obvious.